 For something a little closer to our times, check out my review of the movie "Yesterday."

-The Beatles and Economics will help us answer several controversial questions that have dogged popular discussions of the Beatles since the band’s break up in 1970.
+The Beatles and Economics: Entrepreneurship, Innovation, and the Making of a Cultural Revolution will answer several controversial questions that have dogged popular discussions of the Beatles since the band’s break up in 1970.
 Using the lens of economics this book will explore how...

 This section includes a few articles and downloads on the topic of the Beatles that might interest (or provoke) visitors to my website!